 With so much migration and colonisation going on in the Middle Ages, many medieval towns in Transylvania were built with defence in mind, either fortified or with a citadel nearby to take refuge in.
 Now, these well-preserved old buildings are living testimony of the fascinating and plot-twisting history Transylvania has witnessed.

-Most settlements in Transylvania have their own type of defensive structures, but there are two that stand out and have been included in UNESCO heritage: the Citadel of Sighisoara and the nearby group of 7 villages with fortified churches also known as Saxon villages, and we know the right guides to take you on a trip!
+Most settlements in Transylvania have their own type of defensive structures, but there are two that stand out and have been included in UNESCO heritage: the Citadel of Sighisoara and the nearby group of 7 villages with fortified churches also known as the Saxon villages in Transylvania, Sași in Romanian (German ancestors).
+Both can be visited on our tours.

 Besides being very old, they also preserve our local culture and ancestors’ way of life as if in a time bubble.
-You will literally make a trip back in time.
+You will literally make a trip back in time, especially if you visit the villages, spend 1 night and see local life.
 Brasov or Sibiu are good base camps to explore the area.

 3. The most authentic Romanian castle - Corvin (Hunyadi) Castle